Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Materials and Methods

 \subsection{Hazy Loss}

-Traditional loss functions for classification, e.g., Binary Cross Entropy (BCE), only account for the exact matches and mismatches, without considering for the spatial or temporal closeness of the predictions made by a model.
-However, lightning events are inherently uncertain, exhibiting randomness in both space and time, which makes precise point-wise prediction difficult and overly punitive when using traditional loss functions.
-To this end, we propose \emph{Hazy Loss}, designed to explicitly tackle the spatio-temporal uncertainty in lightning prediction.
-It enables the model to be trained in a \textit{spatio-temporally aware} fashion, where the predicted values are based on their distance from the ground truth, rather than by strict correctness alone.
+Traditional loss functions for classification, e.g., Binary Cross Entropy (BCE), only account for the exact matches and mismatches, without considering the spatial or temporal closeness of the predictions made by a model.
+However, lightning events are inherently uncertain, exhibiting randomness in both space and time.
+To this end, we propose Hazy Loss, designed to explicitly tackle the spatio-temporal uncertainty intrinsic to lightning occurrence.
+It enables the model to be trained in a spatio-temporally aware fashion, where the predicted values are based on their distance from the ground truth, rather than by strict correctness alone.
 The key idea is to introduce a sense of neighbourhood: if a positive prediction is close to a cluster of positive ground truths but not exactly at the place of occurrence, we should penalize the model less.
 Likewise, when a negative prediction is far away from a ground truth positive cluster, we should not penalize it drastically.

+In essence, Hazy Loss allows \sys{} to understand how wrong a prediction is, not just whether it is wrong, which is particularly important for phenomena like lightning that exhibit spatial drift and temporal uncertainty.
+Lightning occurrences may occur at different locations and times, even under similar observed meteorological conditions.
+This conceptual understanding motivates the mathematical formulation that follows.